Action for Chimpanzees

 Chimpanzees are one of the most iconic victims of the illegal wildlife trade (IWT) crisis.
 Because of inadequate law enforcement and inaction by governments, the illegal trade in great apes is a low-risk and lucrative business.
 Thousands of chimpanzees are taken from the wild each year to fill the demand for pets, tourist attractions, bushmeat, and body parts, which may generate up to US$6.4 million annually for those involved in the illicit supply chain.

-PASA is planning a 2019 Conference on Western Chimpanzee Trafficking to reduce the
+PASA hosted a Conference on Western Chimpanzee Trafficking to reduce the